zeroDivZero/notes-graphql/notes/12_input_type.md

 # INPUT TYPE

-Argument list may get too long.
-Can define custom input type to group args.
+Arg list may be long.
+Define custom input type to group args.
 Also allows reusability.

 ```javascript
 const typeDefs = `